SAMGREENHEAD/Producer-Consumer-Implementation/README.md

 ## Full: initially set to 0 as the buffer is empty at the beginning.
 This semaphore is used to keep track of the number of available spaces in a buffer for the producer to fill.

 ## Mutex:this is used to control the access to the buffer such that only one process between the producer and consumer has access to the buffer.
 This has been initialized to 1.

+## Setting Up the Environment**:
+The program starts by importing necessary libraries, such as `multiprocessing`, `threading`, and `xml.etree.ElementTree`.
+The shared buffer and semaphores for synchronization are defined.
+The `ITstudent` class is created with methods to calculate the average mark and check if a student has passed.
+Functions are defined to generate random student data and convert student objects to XML strings.

 The program's components are as follows: